Summary

 Pill testing at music festivals

-The first event to have pill testing is the Beyond the Valley Festival in December 2024.
-The mobile pill testing service will be available at 10 festivals and events during the 18 months of the service trial.
+The first event to have pill testing was at Beyond the Valley Festival in December 2024.

 A fixed-site service is due to open in mid-2025 in inner Melbourne, close to nightlife and transport.